Allentown, New York

 By William A. Greene

 Drum Raceway was first built in 1970 as a snowmobile race track.
-Jim Washer and his family ran the track from beginning to end.
+Wilfred Washer, Jr., and his family ran the track from beginning to end.
 In 1971 they opened their doors to stock cars.
 They ran two divisions, Semi –Late Models and Late Models.

 They ran a circuit with Bradford in Pennsylvania and Woodhull in Steuben County.
 Drum ran Friday nights, Woodhull ran Saturday nights and Bradford had Sunday races.
 A few years later, Woodhull dropped its late model division and went to racing modifieds.
 To some this was a big expense, so they stayed with the late models and went to Drum.
 Others made the change and stayed at Woodhull.